-Benefits of Skepticism in Society
+Benefits of skepticism in society

 Are you a skeptic?
 Or can you be skeptical of something and not skeptical of something else?
 That’s called biased skepticism.
 If you are interested in learning more about skepticism, this article is for you.